Asphalt Testing Solutions

 Modifiers are not isolated to the asphalt binder – mixtures are being modified as well.
 An ideal asphalt mixture modifier will focus on improved resistance to rutting and cracking.
 Some of these modifiers fall in the categories of fibers, treated plastics, fillers and recycled materials.

-Learn about these different types of modifiers, some of the commons tests to evaluate them and the benefits they bring during production and paving.
-Also hear about a few projects that attribute their successes to mixtures containing modifiers.
+Learn about these different types of modifiers, some of the common tests to evaluate them and the benefits they bring during production and paving.
+Also hear about a few projects that attribute to their successes to mixtures containing modifiers.

 Want to know how to extend the life of your pavement with less costly processes than a traditional “mill and fill?”
 It’s all about applying the right treatment to the right place at the right time to save or delay future expenditures.
 Pavement preservation increases the average condition of pavement while decreasing the average spending.
 It is a cost-effective, “green” way to maintain our roads’ integrity and longevity.
 Roads are a capital asset in which we must take a proactive approach to protect.